aawnu/php-ga4/README.md

 ## Additional information

-Geographic information is only available via automatic collection from gtag, Google Tag Manager, or Google Analytics for Firebase.
+- Geographic information is only available via automatic collection from gtag, Google Tag Manager, or Google Analytics for Firebase.
+- The `page_view` event works, however it's not documented in the official documentation, so do not rely on it.

 ## Documentation